t-vermette/U.S.-Housing-Affordability-Analysis/README.md

 | Decision Tree | 22.20 | 0.27 | 28.99 |
 | Random Forest | **20.28** | **0.39** | 25.91 |

 Random Forest produced the strongest performance on the test set, with the lowest RMSE (20.28) and highest R² (0.39).
-However, Linear Regression produced the lowest cross-validation RMSE (24.23), suggesting more consistent performance across different subsets of the data.
+However, Linear Regression produced the lowest cross-validation RMSE (24.23).
 Overall, the more complex models did not provide a substantial improvement over the simpler Linear Regression baseline.
 Random Forest may capture some nonlinear relationships in the data, while Linear Regression demonstrated stronger consistency during cross-validation.
 Model interpretation also supported findings from the exploratory analysis.
 Population change emerged as the strongest feature associated with changes in affordability, followed by income change, while educational attainment showed a weaker relationship.
-The models explained some of the variation in affordability deterioration across the 100 metropolitan areas, but their relatively modest R² values suggest that additional economic and housing-market factors not included in this analysis also contribute to changes in affordability.
+The models explained some of the variation in affordability deterioration across the 100 metropolitan areas, but their relatively modest R² values suggest that additional economic factors, not included in this analysis, likely contribute to changes in affordability as well.

 ## Key Findings
 Housing affordability across the top 100 U.S. metros examined has changed considerably over the last 15 years.
 Based on the affordability feature engineered for this project, "price-to-income ratio," which divides typical home values by median household income, we have found that on average, this ratio increased from approximately 3.39 in 2010 to 3.92 in 2015 and 4.69 in 2024.
 The data also showed that this increase varied widely across metros and regions.
 In fact, there were 2 metros, New Orleans, LA, and Baton Rouge, LA, that experienced an improvement in affordability.
 All other metros examined experienced a deterioration in affordability.